mariusc23/CCYS/wp-content/plugins/comprehensive-google-map-plugin/readme.txt

 9. When having marker Geo mashup, you can display in the info bubble marker's original post and post content excerpt instead of normally address and lat/long

 == Changelog ==

+= 7.0.28 =
+* Spike: Trying to get plugin working with ParallelUS Mingle theme.
+The latter does some funky stuff with their footer.

+= 7.0.27 =
+* Not relying on a global variable anymore when deciding whether to inject plugin scripts, but on DB setting instead

+= 7.0.26 =
+* Enhancement: Added Czech (Honza Rameš) translation
+* Bug: When width of map placeholderder is a percentage, the direction section width was 10% smaller
+* Bug: CSS tweak

+= 7.0.25 =
+* Enhancement: Width of map placeholderder can now be percentage as well as pixels
+* Enhancement: Added Italian (Nicola Spreafico) and French (Mehdi Lahlou) translations
+* Bug: Marker shadow image was fetched over non-SSL when client is on SSL

+= 7.0.24 =
+* Reverted v7.0.23 to version v7.0.22.
+Errors appeared in Safari on iOS (can't display the page) and IE7 and IE8 (permission denied)
+* Powered by message now is disabled by default

+= 7.0.23 =
+* Bug: HTML tags were not stripped from marker location and description when using short code builder
+* Enhancement: Added extra button 'send to editor' above short code builder form
+* Enhancement: Making sure that HTML5 validation does not break

+= 7.0.22 =
+* Enhancement: Added SSL detection before loading Google API

+= 7.0.21 =
+* Powered by message is now config option that can be turned on/off

+= 7.0.20 =
+* Powered by message

+= 7.0.19 =
+* Bug: Not all markers in geo mashup were displayed.
+Revisited the whole process of marker extraction
+* Bug: Post excerpt was not displayed sometimes due to nature of PHP substr().
+Replaced with mb_substr()
+* Enhancement: Added _blank attributed to links in info bubble

+= 7.0.18 =
+* Enhancement: Revisited script loading using wp_print_scripts on demand

+= 7.0.17 =
+* Enhancement: Injecting global data placeholder OBJECT on demand
+* Enhancement: Published page maps are now included in geo mashup along side maps from posts
+* Enhancement: Not relying on WP anymore to load jQuery explicitly, but loading dynamically from Google CDN if none was loaded

+= 7.0.16 =
+* Enhancement: IE specific CSS on admin side
+* Enhancement: Compatibility with ThemeShock themes on admin side
+* Bug: marker geomushap config value was null instead of false
+* Bug: IE7/8 .attr("value") => .val()
+* Bug: In old saved untouched widgets, new plugin config options were not initialised

+= 7.0.15 =
+* Enhancement: Added option to disable map from being draggable
+* Enhancement: Added 45 degree tilt option
+* Enhancement: Added overview map control - a small fold out map in the lower right corner of the main map
+* Enhancement: Google map API now loaded via google.load, which makes plugin compatible with plugins like Better WP Security
+* Enhancement: General CSS face lift in plugin admin and documentation

+= 7.0.14 =
+* Bug: Fixed CSS of OBJECT element for Safari and Chrome

+= 7.0.13 =
+* Bug: Fixed CSS of OBJECT element for Safari and Chrome
+* Enhancement: Cleaned up CSS of plugin config form for Chrome and Safari
+* Enhancement: Extracted info bubble inline CSS into dedicated classes

+= 7.0.12 =
+* Bug: JSON bug fix

+= 7.0.11 =
+* Enhancement: Beautified error message dialogs
+* Enhancement: Latitude and longitude can be now separated by semi-column as well as by comma
+* Enhancement: Revisited some JS functions and made them smaller
+* Enhancement: Checking for jQuery version when using parseJSON function
+* Commented on jQuery.noConflict(); as it is actually interfered with some themes poorly written JS
+* Bug: IE7 and IE8 could not display more than one map on the page

+= 7.0.10 =
+* Enhancement: Added OpenStreetMap (OSM) as an additional map type.
+User can select whether to view Google map imagery or OpenStreetMap imagery.

 = 7.0.9 =
 * Enhancement: Added marker icons from 0-20 and A-Z